AKT Exam Dates 2025/26

 Get ready for the big day!
-The much-anticipated MRCGP Applied Knowledge Test (AKT) is set to take place on the 24th of April 2024, and time is running out for prospective candidates to prepare.
+The much-anticipated MRCGP Applied Knowledge Test (AKT) is upcoming, and time is running out for prospective candidates to prepare.
 Don't let this opportunity pass you by!

 For those who may feel overwhelmed by the exam or lack a strong clinical background, don't worry.
 Reach out to your GP Education team for guidance and work together with your peers to overcome any obstacles.